macabroaff/djangobook/appendixD.rst

 *Valor padrão*: ``1209600`` (two weeks, in seconds)

 This is the age of session cookies, in seconds.
-See Chapter 14.
+Ver Capítulo 14.

 SESSION_COOKIE_DOMAIN
 ---------------------